 What will I do?

 PADI Advanced Open Water course includes 5 Adventure Dives: the Deep Adventure Dive, the Underwater Navigator Adventure Dive and three of the following:

 Peak Performance Buoyancy

 The course normally takes 2 or 3 days depending on your comfort levels.
 You haven't dived recently?
 Then we recommend the PADI Reactivate prior to the open water dives.

 What will I need?

-- NOTE: At this stage of your diving you are expected to own basic equipment (mask, fins, snorkel, boots, and gloves).
+NOTE: At this stage of your diving you should consider building up your own basic equipment (mask, fins, snorkel, boots, and gloves).

 Where can I go from here?

 After the course, you can enrol in PADI Wreck or Deep Diver Specialty courses and continue on to the PADI Rescue Diver course, which is probably the best course you will ever do!

 The PADI Enriched Air Diver course is PADI's most popular specialty diving course, and it's easy to see why.
 Scuba diving with enriched air nitrox gives you more no decompression dive time.
 This means more time underwater, especially on repetitive scuba dives and get back the water sooner and that's why so many divers choose this as their very first specialty.
 PADI Nitrox Diver Course Info